-Scleroderma is a disease affecting connective tissue (the tissue that connects joints, muscles, blood vessels and internal organs) in the body.
+Scleroderma is an autoimmune disease affecting connective tissue (the tissue that connects joints, muscles, blood vessels and internal organs) in the body.
 The hallmark of scleroderma is hardening of the skin.
 Although scleroderma is currently not curable, treatment can help reduce symptoms.

 What is scleroderma?